danypype/game-ban/README.md

 - (2) A CIDR block of class `/24` establishes a range of 256 (`10.0.0.0` to `10.0.0.255`) available IP addresses (enough for the purposes of this VPC)
 - (3) We don't want the instance to be publicly accessible (i.e, obtain its own public IP address), unless this is a development instance.
 Production instances should *always* be not publicly accessible
 - (4) ECR repositories containing production images should be made private so only people in our AWS account and with the right permissions can pull them
+- (5) For the purposes of this deliverable we'll work with HTTP to make things easier.
+However, for security concerns, all production APIs which are publicly accessible should run on HTTPS.
+Running on HTTPS carries over more configuration overhead

 ### Performance Notes

-- * A single *db.m6i.xlarge* RDS instance provides 4 vCPUs; 16GB RAM; 10,000Mbps.
+- `*` A single *db.m6i.xlarge* RDS instance provides 4 vCPUs; 16GB RAM; 10,000Mbps.
 Enough to sustain 100 concurrent requests, and provide an average response time of less than one second
     + Keep in mind this is a rough initial estimate for performance
     + A proper benchmarking of the API should be done once deployed in order to see if we can reduce the DB instance size to reduce costs
     + To help with database performance, careful indexing of the tables was done
     + Database indexes should be tuned as requirements change and the API increases in functionality
-- **
+- `**` Having **64 tasks**, given each task runs one Gunicorn worker, allows for up to **64 concurrent requests**.
+So, in order to handle 100 requests per seconds, the average response time we should achieve is `64/100 = 0.64seconds`, or **640ms** - with a good RDS instance size, and proper index and query tuning, this is pretty doable in my opinion